Cub scouts honor U.S. military’s fallen in New Castle

 “Later in the morning, a flyover was performed by two F-16s at the statue of Will “Pyro” Dubois, honoring all our fallen service men and women,” the release states.

-New Castle Town Council member Caitlin Carey said for her, personally, Memorial Day is special because her grandfather, John “Jack” Carey served three tours while in service, including being there at the Battle of Normandy on D-Day during WWII.
+New Castle Town Council member Caitlin Carey said for her, personally, Memorial Day is special because her grandfather, John “Jack” Carey, served three tours while in service, including being there at the Battle of Normandy on D-Day during WWII.

 “It is also nice for a few moments to set differences aside and honor those who have served.
 Monday was evidence of that,” she said in the release.
 “There were flag hats and clothes, folks in red, white, and blue.
-An individual who arrived spoke to no one, but stood in perfect attention the entire time — and then left in silence.
+An individual who arrived spoke to no one but stood in perfect attention the entire time — and then left in silence.

 “It was just right.”